blues/app-accelerators/84-remote-cabinet-backup-battery-sentinel/README.md

 ### 7.3 Sensor reading strategy

-**INA228 (voltage and current).** The INA228 loses power while the Cygnet is sleeping, so it's re-initialised on every wake with `begin()` followed by `setShunt(0.015, 8.0)`.
+**INA228 (voltage and current).** The INA228 loses power while the Cygnet is sleeping, so it's re-initialized on every wake with `begin()` followed by `setShunt(0.015, 8.0)`.
 The calibration call programs the chip with the shunt resistance and full-scale current.
 Single-point reads of `readBusVoltage()`, `readShuntVoltage()`, and `readCurrent()` take well under 10 ms. Current is *signed* at the firmware level: positive values mean the charger is supplying current, negative values mean the battery is discharging.
-This sign convention makes `power_outage` detection trivially simple — just a threshold comparison against `g_dischargeMa`.
+This sign convention makes `power_outage` detection trivially simple: just a threshold comparison against `g_dischargeMa`.

 **Battery-terminal voltage.** With Battery(+) wired to INA228 V+ and the load/charger bus wired to V−, `readBusVoltage()` returns the voltage at V− (load side of the shunt), not the battery terminal. `readBatteryVoltage()` adds the shunt voltage to recover the true battery-terminal voltage: `V_terminal = V_bus + readShuntVoltage() / 1000`.
 The correction is ≤ 7.5 mV at float currents up to 500 mA (negligible) and reaches ~48 mV at 3.2 A discharge — material for voltage-alert accuracy and for the `volt_v` time series used in float-voltage trending.

 **Current sign note.** The INA228 is wired with Battery(+) on V+ and the load bus on V−, so the chip internally reports *positive* raw current during discharge (battery→load direction). `readBatteryCurrent()` negates the raw `readCurrent()` result before returning it, so all downstream comparisons, accumulations, and alert thresholds use the intuitive convention (positive = charger present, negative = outage).
 The documented wiring in §4 and the semantic descriptions throughout this README all refer to the post-negation value.

-The INA228 has an internal power register, but this design does not read it; `power_mw` in the summary note is derived as `voltAvg × currAvg` in `sendSummary()` — a window-average approximation, not a per-sample hardware measurement.
+The INA228 has an internal power register, but this design does not read it; `power_mw` in the summary note is derived as `voltAvg × currAvg` in `sendSummary()`, a window-average approximation, not a per-sample hardware measurement.

 **NTC thermistor.** A 16-sample average of 12-bit ADC readings (`analogReadResolution(12)` on the Cygnet) reduces noise before applying the β-equation: `T = 1 / (1/T₀ + (1/β) × ln(R/R₀))`.
 ADC readings within 50 mV of the supply rails (indicating an open or shorted probe) return `NAN` and are excluded from the temperature accumulator.
 A bad temperature reading never silently biases the summary averages, and — because voltage, current, and temperature each maintain their own independent sum and valid-sample count — a failed thermistor probe never suppresses voltage or current accumulation, alert evaluation, or the `power_outage` detection path.

-**Charge balance and SoC.** The INA228's hardware charge accumulator resets every time the chip powers up — which happens on every wake cycle since the Cygnet's 3.3 V rail is gated.
+**Charge balance and SoC.** The INA228's hardware charge accumulator resets every time the chip powers up, which happens on every wake cycle since the Cygnet's 3.3 V rail is gated.
 Instead, the firmware accumulates charge in software: `chargeAh += (curr_mA / 1000) × (sample_interval_sec / 3600)` each cycle.
 The per-window result appears as `charge_ah` in the summary note: a small positive value during normal float, a large negative value during a power outage. `charge_ah` is a **per-window delta, not state-of-charge**.
 State-of-charge is maintained separately in `soc_pct`: on each wake the same current-integration delta is divided by `usable_capacity_ah` and added to the running SoC estimate, which persists across sleep cycles in Notecard flash. `soc_pct` in the summary note carries `−9999` (SUMMARY_INVALID_SENTINEL) until the operator commissions a starting SoC via `soc_pct_init`; see §6 for commissioning steps and §9 for accuracy caveats.

 ### 7.4 Event payload design

-`battery_summary.qo` is [template-backed](https://dev.blues.io/notecard/notecard-walkthrough/low-bandwidth-design#working-with-note-templates), giving it a fixed wire schema and a ~3–5× smaller on-wire footprint than free-form JSON — material for a device that will send 24 notes per day for years. `battery_alert.qo` is untemplated and uses `sync:true` for immediate delivery.
+`battery_summary.qo` is [template-backed](https://dev.blues.io/notecard/notecard-walkthrough/low-bandwidth-design#working-with-note-templates), giving it a fixed wire schema and a ~3–5× smaller on-wire footprint than free-form JSON, material for a device that will send 24 notes per day for years. `battery_alert.qo` is untemplated and uses `sync:true` for immediate delivery.

 Field semantics:
-- `power_mw` is derived as `voltAvg × currAvg` — a window-average approximation, not a per-sample hardware read from the INA228 power register.
+- `power_mw` is derived as `voltAvg × currAvg`: a window-average approximation, not a per-sample hardware read from the INA228 power register.
-- `charge_ah` is the **net coulombs** delivered to or drawn from the battery during the window — a per-window delta only, not running state-of-charge.
+- `charge_ah` is the **net coulombs** delivered to or drawn from the battery during the window: a per-window delta only, not running state-of-charge.
 - `soc_pct` is the **running state-of-charge estimate** maintained across windows by integrating current against the commissioned `usable_capacity_ah` baseline; `−9999` means not yet commissioned.
 - `curr_min_ma` tracks the most-negative (deepest discharge) current seen in the window; `0.0` means no discharge occurred; a negative value (e.g., `−3200.0`) means the battery was actively discharging at 3.2 A into the load.